benjaminemanuel13/NextDesign/README.md

 Have added capability to add new Sprites, 8x8 Tiles and 16x16 Tiles which save in DB when added.

+[Edit 18/08/2025]

+The sprite, tile8 and tile16 forms populate from default data but you can't actually edit/save them without clicking on them in the Project Window.
+Once selected it enables the Save button on the form.

 If you find this useful please let me know at benjaminemanuel13@gmail.com